 Work done at SAS:

-As Head of Education, Daniel is responsible for leading and improving the work of Education Office and ensuring the smooth delivery of educational activities at both Bachelor’s and Master’s level.
+As Associate Director for Education, Daniel is responsible for leading and improving the work of Education Office and ensuring the smooth delivery of educational activities at both Bachelor’s and Master’s level.
 Daniel works with the administration, faculty, students and staff at the further development of the SAS educational vision to ensure it is bold, feasible, and coherent with the larger strategy of the institution.
 He also strives to increase the profile of SAS locally, nationally, and globally, through designing and delivering events, publications, developing support networks, and internationalising the student body.
 Daniel remains an active scholar, currently working on a book on the European liberal arts phenomenon, as well as teaches ‘Topics of the First Year’ in the BA.

 For more than a decade now Daniel has been curious to find out what exactly people do have in mind when they speak of ‘liberal arts’ or ‘liberal education’, in Europe and beyond.
 It all started as a personal pursuit, given that his first degrees in sociology and artes liberales were awarded by the University of Warsaw (Poland).
 During his studies, Daniel took a broad range of courses in the social sciences, humanities, arts, and some sciences within both College of Inter-Faculty Individual Studies in the Humanities (MISH) and Collegium Artes Liberales (KAL), respectively.